whusnoopy/whusnoopy/README.md

 # README

-This is a temp repo, which used for me to learn how to use git
+This is a repo for myself to store learning notes or other funny tools

-I've owned another repo on google code (http://code.google.com/p/whusnoopy)